-Though commonly thought to be a vegetable, cucumber is actually a fruit.
+Though commonly thought to be a vegetable, cucumber is a fruit.

 It’s high in beneficial nutrients, as well as certain plant compounds and antioxidants that may help treat and even prevent some conditions.

-Also, cucumbers are low in calories and contain a good amount of water and soluble fiber, making them ideal for promoting hydration and aiding in weight loss.
+Cucumbers are also low in calories and contain a good amount of water and soluble fiber, making them ideal for promoting hydration and aiding in weight loss.

 Cucumbers are low in calories but high in many important vitamins and minerals.